-There are 11 main attractions inside the old town, plus two walks up Mt St John, behind the town.
+Kotor's main attractions inside the old town and there are two walks up Mt St John, behind the town.
 If you have lots of time in Kotor, you can also visit more of the churches and museums listed on the map.

 I often get asked if Kotor has a free walking tour like many other European cities.
 Unfortunately, at the moment it doesn’t, but there are several scheduled walking tours throughout the day and you can book a private walking tour.

 Here's what you can expect on a Kotor walking tour:

 One of the best things about Kotor is the number of tours you can take.
 There are boat tours, a hop-on hop-off bus and day tours in a group or with a private guide.
 If you’ve only got a day in Kotor you’ll be able to see some more of Montenegro’s top attractions in just a few hours.
 And if you’re staying in Kotor you can see and experience a huge amount of Montenegro on one of the day tours.